Are There Difficulty Levels on LSAT Questions?

 No. One common piece of advice from other LSAT prep companies is that there are question types that you must learn to recognize so you can skip them.
 This is gimmicky advice.

-Just because a question is a certain type—like a parallel reasoning question—doesn’t mean it’s impossible or even particularly tricky.
-It may just have more words.
-And more words don’t always equal more difficulty.
+Just because a question is a certain type doesn’t mean it’s impossible or even particularly tricky.
+A parallel reasoning question may have more words , but more words don’t always equal more difficulty.

 The real issue?
 People too often go into the test thinking, “Oh no, this is a hard type of question,” and psych themselves out.
-That’s the real problem—not the question itself.
+That’s the real problem.

 Does the LSAT Get Harder as a Section Progresses?

 Yes.
 The test is generally structured so that easier questions come earlier in each section.
-You’ll likely find more Level 1–3 questions at the beginning, while Levels 4 and 5 show up more often near the end.
+You’ll likely find more Level 1–2 questions at the beginning, while Levels 3 and 4 show up more often near the end.

 But it’s not a perfect science.
 Don’t start thinking question 13 is some magical tipping point.
 Sometimes you’ll see a harder question early on or a really easy one near the end.
-The key here is to treat each question like its own thing.
+The key here is to treat each question individually.

-Some of the very hardest questions are really short.
-Some of the easiest questions are really long, and the best way to make sure that you're doing, on average, easier questions than your competitors is to start at the beginning of the section and do the questions in order.
+Some of the hardest questions are short.
+Some of the easiest are long.
+The best way to see easier questions is to start at the beginning and go in order.

 Understanding how the LSAT difficulty levels progress throughout the section lets you focus on efficient point-gathering.
 Do fewer questions, but invest more time in those earlier, easier questions.
 Get paid for that work, and if you run out of time, randomly guess on the questions at the end of the section.
 That should be your strategy until you're well into the 170s.